Glenbrook North High School: Hockey

 Glenbrook North Hockey, a club team, won back-to-back state titles in 1984 and 1985, becoming the first varsity hockey team in Illinois to do so, and repeating the feat in 2007 and 2008.
 In 2011, 2013, and 2014, the team returned to the title game but lost to the New Trier Trevians.
 In 2015, it defeated Benet Academy in the state title game in overtime, 3–2.
 The Spartans hockey program has won five Illinois state championships.

 Boys Volleyball

 The GBN boys volleyball team won the state championship in 2021.

 Golf

 Glenbrook North Boys golf team won the state championship in 2021.
 The team carded the IHSA Finals All-Time low score.

-Golf

 Glenbrook North Girls golf team won the state championship in 2023, 2024, and 2025.
 This was the first GBN athletic team to win 3 back-to-back-to-back IHSA state championships.
 The team carded the All-Time IHSA Girls Golf State Finals scoring record with a 36-hole team score of 585 in 2024, beating the previous record score by 10 strokes.